Invasion of Normandy Military Topics from the Naval History and Heritage Command

 On June 6, 1944, the allies invaded Normandy in what was to become known as the D-Day assault.
 The Internet Archive has made available recordings of the real-time news broadcasts that were Americans' window into what was happening.
 With no internet or television, these broadcasts were the public's only access to the events overseas as their loved ones participated in what was to become one of the most well-known assaults in military history.
 The recordings span June 6 and June 7 as Americans listened for the success or failure of this monumental mission.

 Wartime columnist Ernie Pyle personalizes the losses on the beaches of Normandy.
 This resource includes the article written and recordings of veterans retelling their experiences.

 1944 Newsreel: "D-Day!"

-News video overview of D-Day from the U.S. Office of War Information (played in theaters):
+A 1944 news video overview of D-Day from the U.S. Office of War Information that was played in theaters.

 Eisenhower's address to the troops prior to Operation Overlord (code name for the Normandy assault)

 The Fallen: A Visual Reminder of Those Lost at Normandy

 Sandinyoureye makes sand & ice sculptures.
 The Fallen are sand drawings of people created on the beaches of Normandy to represent the 9000 civilians, German and Allied Forces that died on the 6th June D-Day landing conflict.